MOL57/Arduino_Solar_Diverter_Plus/README.md

 - some digital outputs with LEDs to indicate the status of the manage loads (and optially to manage them through wires instead of radio)
 - some switches to select the control of the loads either as solar-automatic or as manual

-Hardware schematic in file: [schematics/Schematic-Solar-Diverter-Plus-v02-2025.07.16.pdf](schematics/Schematic-Solar-Diverter-Plus-v02-2025.07.16.pdf)
+Hardware schematic in file: [`Schematic-Solar-Diverter-Plus-v02-2025.07.16.pdf`](schematics/Schematic-Solar-Diverter-Plus-v02-2025.07.16.pdf)

-Adaptation to the remote switches used:
+### Adaptation to the remote switches used
-- Radio codes for On and Off of each switch (channel), and their PWM times and parameters, must be cloned and included in file radio.h
+- Radio codes for On and Off of each switch (channel), and their PWM times and parameters, must be cloned and included in file `radio.h`
 - Alternatively, loads can be managed in a wired fashion through their corresponding digital outputs, thus avoiding radio cloning any remote switches

-Compatibility:
+### Compatibility

 This software + hardware has been designed and tested under the following conditions:
 - Plattform: Arduino Mega 2560